 The Roll-over is also useful to reduce an anterior lip.
 An anterior lip is when a bit of cervix, less than a complete circle of cervix, is coming in front of the head.
 The mother wants to push or the caregiver wants her to push.
 Instead of having the caregiver manually push the cervical lip back over the head (which doesn’t address the cause), the mother might try a round of the Roll-over techniques.

 Roll-over for flexion

 The Roll-over may also be useful for helping the lifted chin to tuck.
 When the care giver can feel the front fontanel during a vaginal exam, this technique may help the chin tuck, which means, increase the flexion of the head (neck).
 The baby whose head is flexed fits the pelvis better, can rotate more easily and can descend more easily.
 Sometimes head flexion is the difference between a long labor or even a cesarean and a vaginal birth.

-Before: Before any series of activities using gravity and motion, I like to suggest activities for balance.
-The sidelying release may be helpful when possible.
+Before any series of activities using gravity and motion, I like to suggest activities for balance.
+The Sidelying Release may be helpful when possible.